petru-braha/YP-compiler/docs/brainstorm.md

 ## Brainstorming - general ideas

+- field declaration is done within the class, but its definition is inside the object

+- fields: variables, functions (methods), objects
+- attributes: variables, objects

 - C's main functions in our program is named "master()":
     - does not take any arguments
     - the program begins by calling master